Call Today: 407-540-1551

 Lack of Knowledge

 While it should probably go without saying, knowledge of the accident is an essential element, as one cannot “willfully” leave an accident without awareness that an accident has occurred.
 This situation usually occurs where someone slightly hits a car while backing up, but does not feel the impact.
-Under this situation, one can argue they were unaware they ever hit anyone.
-[1]
+Under this situation, one can argue they were unaware they ever impacted another vehicle.
+[2]

 Physically Unable to Report